brybarrett/Harry-Yates/README.md

 British Web Developer focused on TypeScript, React, and Three.js.

 <!-- WEATHER_START -->
-Based in Stockholm, where the temperature is 6°C, right now A bit of light rain at the moment, like the sky's just testing the waters.
+Based in Stockholm, where the temperature is 6°C, right now there are just a few clouds ambling aimlessly, perhaps contemplating their ephemeral existence.
 <!-- WEATHER_END -->

 <p align="left">